Nutrition for type 2 diabetes

 • Regular meals in smaller portions for more stable blood sugar control.

-The recommended carbohydrate intake for athletes with type 2 diabetes often ranges between 2-4 g/kg of body weight daily, depending on the intensity and duration of training, but always with an emphasis on quality, complex sources.
-Protein intake is important for muscle recovery and can range between 1.2-2.0 g/kg of body weight, according to individual needs and sport type.
-The ISSN recommends adequate protein intake for athletes to maintain and build muscle mass, which is especially important for people with diabetes, as muscle mass plays a role in glucose metabolism.
+The recommended carbohydrate intake for athletes with type 2 diabetes often ranges between 2-4 g/kg body weight daily, depending on the intensity and duration of training, but always with an emphasis on quality, complex sources.
+Protein intake is important for muscle recovery and can range between 1.2-2.0 g/kg body weight, according to individual needs and the type of sport.
+ISSN recommends adequate protein intake for athletes to maintain and build muscle mass, which is especially important for people with diabetes, as muscle mass plays a role in glucose metabolism.
 In addition to macronutrients, adequate intake of micronutrients such as magnesium, chromium, and vitamin D is important, as they are involved in glucose and insulin metabolism.

 Adhering to an individualized nutrition plan can reduce the need for medication by up to 20% in newly diagnosed patients with type 2 diabetes, especially when combined with regular physical activity. — Petar Mitkov